gnames/bhlnames/README.md

 in BHL about the name.
 Quite often, species names change with time.
 In such cases, we need to find information attached to older names as well as currently accepted by community.
-The `bhlnames` uses [Catalogue Of Life (CoL)][col] synonymy information to find publications not only about given name but also about its synonyms.
+The `bhlnames` uses [Catalogue Of Life (CoL)][col] synonymy information to find publications not only about a given name but also about its synonyms.

 ## Prerequisites